JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 source := rand.NewSource(time.Now().UnixNano())
 ```

-Once the source is created, we can use it to create a random number generator.
-We must create the source and random generator each time, otherwise, it will continue to return the same number.
+After the source is created, it can be used to create a random number generator.
+We must create the source and random generator each time.
+Otherwise, it will continue to return the same number.

 ```go
 random := rand.New(source)